What to watch out for in the UEFA Europa League

 Match of the week: Napoli vs Real Sociedad

-Even with ten points on the board, Napoli are not safe, circumstances conspiring to make their final Group F game a real nail-biter, which may demand the best of key men like Napoli’s Dries Mertens and Real Sociedad’s David Silva.
+Even with ten points on the board, Napoli are not safe, circumstances conspiring to make their final Group F game a real nail-biter, which may demand the best of key men like Napoli’s Dries Mertens and Lorenzo Insigne.
 A 1-1 draw at AZ Alkmaar last time out – coupled with Real Sociedad’s unexpected 2-2 at home to eliminated Rijeka – means that the Partenopei and La Real come into Matchday 6 knowing that the Dutch side could deny either of them a place in the round of 32.Choose your Team of 2020

 Napoli scrambled a 1-0 win in San Sebastian in the teams’ first encounter, but La Real boss Imanol Alguacil is confident his troops can reverse that result in Italy.
 “This team can go face-to-face with any side and we are going to Italy to win,” he said.
 “If we play as well against them as we did at the Anoeta, I am sure we can do it.”
 Gennaro Gattuso, meanwhile, knows his men were off-colour against AZ: “It wasn't a great performance, we made a lot of mistakes.”
 They can ill afford any more.